Fence Timber Calculator: Smart Timber Selection & Practical Woodworking for DIYers and Pros

 Tools You'll Need

-- Miter saw or circular saw
+- Miter saw or circular saw with fine-tooth blade

-- Drill & impact driver
+- Drill & impact driver with appropriate bits

-- Post hole digger or auger
+- Post hole digger or auger for efficient digging

-- Gloves, goggles, ear protection
+- Gloves, goggles, and ear protection for safety

 Cutting & Fitting Boards